LunarG/VulkanTools/vkconfig/vkconfig.md

 ***Vulkan [Meta-Layer](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#meta-layers)***: Meta-layers are a special kind of layer which is only available through the desktop loader.
 While usual layers are associated with one particular library, a meta-layer is actually a collection layer which contains an ordered list of other layers called *component layers*.

 ***Vulkan Layer settings***: Per layer settings loaded by each layer libraries and stored in the `vk_layer_settings.txt` file which seats next to the Vulkan application executable or that is globally applied to all Vulkan applications.
-These settings are discribed [here for VK_LAYER_KHRONOS_validation](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/layers/vk_layer_settings.txt) and [here for other layers created by LunarG](https://github.com/LunarG/VulkanTools/blob/master/layersvt/vk_layer_settings.txt).
+These settings are described [here for VK_LAYER_KHRONOS_validation](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/layers/vk_layer_settings.txt) and [here for other layers created by LunarG](https://github.com/LunarG/VulkanTools/blob/master/layersvt/vk_layer_settings.txt).

-***[Vulkan Override Layer](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md##override-meta-layer)***: The Vulkan Override Layer is an implicit meta-layer found on the system with the name `VK_LAYER_LUNARG_override` and it is the mecanism used by *Vulkan Configurator* to override Vulkwn applications layers.
+***[Vulkan Override Layer](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md##override-meta-layer)***: The Vulkan Override Layer is an implicit meta-layer found on the system with the name `VK_LAYER_LUNARG_override` and it is the mechanism used by *Vulkan Configurator* to override Vulkwn applications layers.
 This layer contains:
 - The ordered list of layers to activate
-- The list of layer to back-list
+- The list of layers to back-list
 - The list of paths to executables that the override applies to.
 If this list is empty, the override is applied to every application upon startup.

 Vulkan Layers execution order overview